Fantomas42/django-blog-zinnia/docs/topics/search_engines.rst

    This will returns all the entries containing the term ``paris`` or ``berlin``.

-Example of e query with parenthesis:
+Example of a query with parenthesis:
    ``(paris or berlin) love``

    This will returns all the entries containing the terms ``paris`` or